adam10414/life/readme.md

 ## Notes:
+This implementation has boundaries.
+Most implementations of this game have an infinite grid.
+This is both a philosophical choice and also a coding one.
+During calculations whether the node should be born, stay alive, or die non-real neighbors are discarded rather than evaluating to false.

+Thinking on this, real life has boundaries and a limited set of resources (land).
+Seems appropriate to confine this game to a given starting grid.
+That being said, if I was not limited by PySimpleGui, I would like to implement an infinitely growing grid based on where live nodes are at any given moment, but that's not possible.

 ### Limitations of PySimpleGui
 - Can't redraw the window once it's created.
 This is why two windows are needed when collecting information and then displaying the game.
 - I suspect the game runs slowly because PySimpleGui consumes a lot of CPU usage to draw the buttons or something.
 It's either that or Python is just a slow language, and this is one of it's drawbacks.